 - 4. Restriction on use of word "bank"

 - 5. Application for banking licence

 - 6. Determination of application

 - 7. Grant or refusal to grant banking licence

 - 8. Licence fees

 - 9. Display of banking licence

 - 10. Power to vary conditions of banking licence

-- 11. Revocation, suspension and surrender of banking licence

-- 11A.
-Representative office of foreign bank

-- 11B.
-Licensing of specialised financial institution

-- 12. Licensing of deposit taking business

-- 13. Licensing of cash dealers

-- 14. Granting of licences to cash dealers

-- 14A.
-Licensing of credit information bureau or recognition of external credit assessment institution

-- 14B.
-Granting of licence to credit information bureau

-- 14C.
-Recognition of external credit assessment institution

-- 14D.
-Licensing of moneylenders

-- 14E.
-Granting of licences to issuer of money market instruments

-- 15. Display of licence

-- 16. Variation, revocation and surrender of other licences

-- 17. Procedure in cases of urgency

-- 18. Limitations on management and remuneration

-- 19. Other restrictions
+- 11. Revocation, suspension and surrender of banking licence - 11A.
+Representative office of foreign bank - 11B.
+Licensing of specialised financial institution - 11C.
+Regulatory sandbox authorisation - 11D.
+Establishment of fintech innovation hub and digital lab - 12.
+Licensing of deposit taking business - 13.
+Licensing of cash dealers - 14.
+Granting of licences to cash dealers - 14A.
+Licensing of credit information bureau or recognition of external credit assessment institution - 14B.
+Granting of licence to credit information bureau - 14C.
+Recognition of external credit assessment institution - 14D.
+(Repealed) - 14E.
+Granting of licences to issuer of money market instruments - 15.
+Display of licence - 16.
+Variation, revocation and surrender of other licences - 17.
+Procedure in cases of urgency - 18.
+Limitations on management and remuneration - 19.
+Other restrictions